ManelNeon/1.FirstSteps/README.md

 One last note: none of this would have been possible without Inês Lagarto, who introduced me to Tom Pickering.
 A great teacher and someone who always finds the time to answer my emails, even though most of them are 1000+ words long 🤣 !
 Both of their support and guidance made a world of difference on this journey!

+19/11/2024 - A little Update, I am not at all going to archive this project, while I do not have the free time I had in the summer, I still like to go to my Tetris project and add little things.
+Also, C++ is such a complex language, that archiving this project would be like, ye there's nothing more for me to learn, which is not at all true.